 - Becoming distracted while driving

-- Getting confused by traffic signals or how to respond in a certain situation
+- Getting confused by traffic signals or not knowing how to respond in a certain situation

-Before staring a conversation, make note of the reasons you feel they would be safer as a passenger.
-Take a short drive with them and notice any of the warning signs of unsafe driving mentioned above.
-When you do sit down to talk to your loved one, express that their well-being is your utmost concern.
-Sharing examples will help you illustrate why you are concerned for their safety and the safety of others (for some people, the well-being of others may resonate more than their own safety).
+Before starting a conversation with your older parent, make note of the reasons you feel they would be safer as a passenger.
+Take a short drive together and notice any of the warning signs of unsafe driving mentioned above.
+When you sit down to talk, express that their well-being is your utmost concern.
+Sharing your observations about their driving will help you illustrate why you are concerned for their safety and the safety of others.
+(For some people, the well-being of others may resonate more than their own safety).
 It’s ok to cite external factors for your concern.
 For example, “Most other drivers are distracted, and I’m concerned that that puts you at risk.”

 To ensure your loved one can remain active and engaged in their community after they stop driving, help them make a plan for alternative types of transportation.
 For example, if they drive to book club every week, reach out to a friend who also attends and ask if they can carpool.
 If they shop for groceries, arrange to have the groceries delivered or consider whether it’s time for home delivered meals.Ride sharing programs such as Lyft or Uber can be easy and cost-effective, and offer the added benefit of helping your parent feel that by summoning a ride, they’re still in control.
 Or consider hiring a caregiver who can drive your loved one to activities and run errands.

-If you are struggling, or just need some additional support, it can really help to bring in a professional who can explain the risks of driving and what the alternatives are.
-Seniors at Home Care Managers—who are social workers and gerontologists—are experts at facilitating these kinds of conversations and are able to provide a family consultation to help you and your family navigate difficult decisions.
+If you are struggling, it can help to bring in a professional who can explain the risks of driving and what the alternatives are.
+Seniors At Home Care Managers are experts at facilitating these kinds of conversations and are able to provide a family consultation to help you and your family navigate difficult decisions.

 To set up a consultation, or with any questions related to aging and senior care, call us at 415-449-3777 or contact us online.